tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 The already available `build` command constructs the **TCWB** car build configurations used for input to the simulator.

+## <a name='Help'></a>Help

+> Each command in the command-line interface has its own help documentation.
+(Just use `--help` after any command.)

+### User Interface

+Imagine an interface that lets you build, modify, save, and share Car Wars (6e) builds.
+Then, imagine being able to quickly simulate that build against virtual competitors to hone the configuration before your next game night.
+You no longer need to imagine.

+While the command-line interface is quite powerful, sometimes you want the immediate visual satisfaction that desktop apps provide.
+Now there is a way to quickly compare changes to prototypes against a chosen build.
+No network connection required to edit builds and run simulations.

+Don't be fooled by the pretty point-click-or-tap interface.
+There are plenty of user-friendly keyboard accelerators for navigating the app quickly.

+#### Build Image

+Zoom in by tapping.

+#### Workbench List

+Click a card in the list to see its details.
+Weapons cards include a unique display of probable roll results when attacking.

+Remove cards from the list with the red X.

+Duplicate cards with the duplicate button under the remove button.

+Some cards do not have complete rules in simulations and have a warning symbol next to their name in the list.
+These can be used in builds and simulations, but may skew simulation results.
+If you want to see how well they work, try them in your next game!

+#### Menus

+##### File Menu

+Open **TCWB** files from others or previously saved in the app.

+Save build definitions as **TCWB** files or images.
+Various image layouts and formats are available.

+The build files themselves can be shared and modified by others.  **TCWB** code (e.g., `tcwb4554xxxx264a734br11z`)

+Load build token from others.
+Get their **TCWB** code (e.g., `tcwb4554xxxx264a734br11z`) and load it.

+Generate a random build, if looking for inspiration.
+Random builds attempt to match the Build (BP) and Crew (CP) of the current build, so add cards or open another build first.

+Name your car or rename the default name.
+Clear the name to go back to using a default name.
+For use in **TCWB** code, characters in names are limited.
+Inputs are sanitized for embedding and normalized for display.
+For example, `PascalCaseAndHyphens-are-useful` will display as `PASCAL CASE and HYPHENS - ARE - USEFUL`.

+Sharing.
+Share the build image and **TCWB** code.

+##### Edit Menu

+Undo/redo.
+We all make mistakes, so undo and redo is easy.
+Or, maybe we just want to go back and forward in time.
+Now you can, Marty!

+Copy the current build to clipboard.
+Paste from clipboard.

+Remove all cards from the current build.
+This provides a fresh start and allows adding any card you want.
+It's okay, there is an undo if you change your mind.

+Add new cards.
+Initial list is randomly available cards.
+Search and select to find the one you want to add the card.
+If the card requires placement on a side, choose from the available options.
+Only cards valid to add to the current build are available.
+For example, if you already have a Driver, remove the Driver card before trying to add a Driver.

+##### View Menu

+Toggle list display on and off to zoom into the build image.

+Layout

+Card Size

+Tech Level

+Refresh in case the

+##### Sim Menu

+Once you build a car, put it through a simulator against other builds for analysis.

+#### Future Ideas

+Some future ideas, in no particular order.

+- Rules for more cards.
+- Additional simulator configuration options.
+- ~~Reset running simulation when builds change.~~ *Done!*
+- Estimated time to complete simulation.
+- More statistical summary information during simulation.
+- Video output from one-game simulation.
+- Additional competitors, including team designations.
+- Detailed statistics in CSV format.
+- Card browser independent of build.
+- Improved browsing of cards during construction, weapon statistics, etc.
+- Warning when exceeding a target AP, BP, and CP.
+- Game size adjustment to large for cards over 6 points.
+- Generate random builds based on chosen target.
+- ~~Browse for replacement cards to change them.~~ *Done!*
+- Move cards between sides (e.g., when cards cannot be duplicated).
+- Persist user settings.
+- Image preview of build files in Windows Explorer.
+- Load recent builds.
+- Saving images in to a "printable" format.
+- Better statistic summary of simulations.
+- Updated assets for app and file icons.
+- Performance improvements.

 ## <a name='Download'></a>Download

+### Windows App
+- Windows Store link *COMING SOON*

+### Command-Line Interface (CLI)
 - [win-x64][download-link-win-x64]
 - [win-arm64][download-link-win-arm64]
 - [linux-x64][download-link-linux-x64]